36 Years Ago: George Strait Earns First No. 1 Hit With ‘Fool Hearted Memory’

-It’s been 34 years since George Strait earned his first No. 1 hit with “Fool Hearted Memory.”
-The Texan’s first single from his sophomore album, Strait From the Heart, shot to the top of the charts, paving the way for 59 more singles to follow.
-The song reached No. 1 on Aug.
+It's been 36 years since George Strait earned his first No. 1 hit with "Fool Hearted Memory."
+The Texan's first single from his sophomore album, Strait From the Heart, shot to the top of the charts, paving the way for 59 more singles to follow; it reached No. 1 on Aug.
 28, 1982.

 "Fool Hearted Memory" was Strait's fourth career single.
 The song, written by Byron Hill and Blake Mevis, was penned for a movie titled The Soldier and called on the relatively unknown Strait to sing for the soundtrack.